-A smart demand-side platform provides you with the analytics considering the performance of your campaign in real-time that leads to more effective future campaigns optimization.
+A smart demand-side platform provides you with the analytics considering the performance of your campaign in real-time which leads to more effective future campaign optimization.
 It helps you to define what works better or what should be excluded.

 - For raising your brand awareness

 DSP platform is based on a real-time bidding algorithm that allows your consumers to see targeted ads that are relevant to their intents.